 PPC isn’t just about search anymore, either

-Google dominated paid advertising for so long that PPC basically meant one thing: AdWords.
+Google dominated paid advertising for so long that PPC basically meant one thing: Google Ads.
 Everything revolved around search and you could nicely package SEO and PPC under the term of ‘search marketing’.

 Then the likes of Facebook and Twitter came along to shake things up.
 Now PPC means paid search and paid social, which brings elements of social media and content marketing into the mix.